Mahmoud-Mohamed-Elgamily/simple-online-courses-app/README.md

 - $ git clone https://github.com/Mahmoud-Mohamed-Elgamily/simple-online-courses-app.git
 - $ cd server
 - $ npm i
+- $ npm run dev
+  open other terminal in the main repo directory
+- $ cd client
 - $ npm i
-- $ npm run dev
+- $ npm start

-- configure .env file with database credentials then run the following command
-- $ php artisan migrate
-- $ php artisan serve
+you are all set now wait for seconds and the website will open in your default browser!

 ## Workflow
 - Backend(Express)